Tan Tin Wee: Biography

 Tan returned to Singapore in 1990 to develop TechNet, Singapore's first network for a nationwide research community.
 In 1994, he and his Chinese language team wrote a program that matches the code for each character and then merged the images into one larger image.
 This program was also extended to the Tamil language.
 Tan was responsible for several key internet milestones, including the first Gopher Server, the Singapore InfoWeb and the forerunner of the present National Web Homepage.
 Under his leadership, the Internet Research and Development Unit (IRDU), developed the first regional Java website and the first functional multilingual domain name system (iDNS).

 In addition to his NUS position, Tan is also chair of the agency for the Computational Resource Center for Science, Technology and Research, which is equipping Singapore with supercomputing capabilities for the twenty-first century.
 Tan also pioneered the use of new technologies for online computer communication.

 In November 2014, his team, along with Australian, Japanese and US universities, as well as industry partners Obsidian Strategics and Tata Communications, demonstrated the first high-speed InfiniBand connection between three continents on a platform called InfiniCortex.

 In 2015, the National Supercomputing Center was set up and Tan became the Chief Executive.

 Personal life

-Tan is married to Karen Seow.
+Dr.Tan was married to the lateKaren Seow.
 They have a daughter and a son.